akashjack/Information-Security-Certification/Information Security with HelmetJS/README.md

 # Information Security with HelmetJS

-This is the boilerplate for the BCrypt lessons.
+This is the boilerplate for the Helmetjs lessons.
 Instructions for completing these lessons start at https://www.freecodecamp.org/learn/information-security